moby/moby/man/docker-version.1.md

     Print usage statement

 **-f**, **--format**=""
-    Format the output using the given go template.
+    Format the output using the given Go template.

 # EXAMPLES